lightlessdays/FlutterDraw/README.md

   ```
   npm run dev
   ```
   This will start the FlutterDraw server.
 Once the server starts, go to your favorite browser and type in the URL `https://localhost:3000` or [click here](https://localhost:3000).
-This will take you to the FlutterDraw whiteboard, where you can start writing code.
+This will take you to the FlutterDraw whiteboard, where you can start drawing.

 ## Demonstration

 <img src="demonstration.gif">

+## API Key

+To utilize the full functionality of FlutterDraw, ensure that you have obtained a valid API key for the GPT Vision 4 API.
+You can acquire an API key by signing up on the GPT Vision 4 platform and following the provided instructions.

+## Contributing Guidelines

+We welcome contributions from the community!
+Feel free to fork this repository, make changes, and submit pull requests to enhance the functionality and features of FlutterDraw.